sedol1339/files/abstracts.md

 Srivastava, R. K., Greff, K., & Schmidhuber, J. (2015).
 Training Very Deep Networks. arXiv, 1507.06228.
 Retrieved from https://arxiv.org/abs/1507.06228v2

+    - We propose Highway networks inspired by LSTM
+    - They use adaptive gating units to regulate the information flow, we call such paths "information highways"
+    - Even with hundreds of layers, highway networks can be trained directly through SGD

 Wiatowski, T., & Bölcskei, H. (2015).
 A Mathematical Theory of Deep Convolutional Neural Networks for Feature Extraction. arXiv, 1512.06293.
 Retrieved from https://arxiv.org/abs/1512.06293v3

 Wu, H., & Gu, X. (2015).
 Towards Dropout Training for Convolutional Neural Networks. arXiv, 1512.00242.
 Retrieved from https://arxiv.org/abs/1512.00242v1

+    - For CNN, dropout is known to work well in fully-connected layers
+    - However, its effect in convolutional and pooling layers is still not clear
+    - We draw a connection between dropout before max-pooling and sampling from multinomial distribution
+    - We propose probabilistic weighted pooling and achieve competitive results
+    - We found that the effect of convolutional dropout is not trivial

 ## 2016

 Abdi, M., & Nahavandi, S. (2016).
 Multi-Residual Networks: Improving the Speed and Accuracy of Residual Networks. arXiv, 1609.05672.
 Retrieved from https://arxiv.org/abs/1609.05672v4

 Ba, J. L., Kiros, J. R., & Hinton, G. E. (2016).
 Layer Normalization. arXiv, 1607.06450.
 Retrieved from https://arxiv.org/abs/1607.06450v1

+    - Problem: batch normalization is dependent on batch size and is not trivial to apply to RNNs
+    - We propose a Layer Normalization that works independently for every training case
+    - It performs the same computation at training and test times, and is also straightforward to apply to RNNs
+    - Like in BN, we also use scale and shift, after the normalization but before the non-linearity
+    - Layer normalization is very effective at stabilizing the hidden state dynamics in recurrent networks

 Baldassi, C., Gerace, F., Lucibello, C., Saglietti, L., & Zecchina, R. (2016).
 Learning may need only a few bits of synaptic precision. arXiv, 1602.04129.
 Retrieved from https://arxiv.org/abs/1602.04129v2